ubcgif/dcip2d/content/dc2dWorkflow.rst

 -  Are estimates of the noise on the data available?

 The inversion code assumes that the data are measured voltages due to a unit current in the transmitter.
-The formats are described in file section.
+The formats are described in :ref:`Observations<observations>` file section.
 For display purposes however, the GUI provided with  will plot data as apparent resistivities.